 The "Guidelines for Directors and Audit & Supervisory Board Members" were formulated with the approval of the Nomination and Compensation Committee meeting held in April 2016 and of the Board of Directors meeting held on April 7, 2016.
-(Some of the wording was revised at the Board of Directors meeting held on May 26, 2016 as a result of changes in titles ).
+(Some of the wording was revised at the Board of Directors meetings held on May 26, 2016 and November 1, 2018).